mjordan/islandora_workbench_docs/docs/configuration.md

 When you run Workbench, it confirms that your configuration file is valid YAML.
 This is a syntax check only, not a content check.
 If the file is valid YAML, Workbench then goes on to perform a long list of application-specific [checks](/islandora_workbench_docs/check).

 If this syntax check fails, some detail about the problem will be displayed to the user.
-The same information plus the entire Python stack trace is also logged to a file named "workbench.log" in the Islandora Workbench directory.
+The same information plus the entire Python stack trace is also logged to a file named "workbench.log" in the directory Islandora Workbench is run from.
 This file name is Workbench's default log file name, but in this case (validating the config file's YAML syntax), that file name is used regardless of the log file location defined in the configuation's `log_file_path` option.
 The reason the error is logged in the default location instead of the value in the configuration file (if one is present) is that the configuration file isn't valid YAML and therefore can't be parsed.

 ## Example configuration files